harsh19/Shakespearizing-Modern-English/README.md

 # Shakespearizing-Modern-English
 Code for "Jhamtani H., Gangal V., Hovy E. and Nyberg E. Shakespearizing Modern Language Using Copy-Enriched Sequence to Sequence Models"  Workshop on Stylistic Variation, EMNLP 2017

-Code has been tested with Tensorflow version 1.1.0
+Code has been tested with Tensorflow version 1.1.0 and Python2.7
 - If you use this code or the processed data, please consider citing Jhamtani H., Gangal V., Hovy E. and Nyberg E. Shakespearizing Modern Language Using Copy-Enriched Sequence to Sequence Models"  Workshop on Stylistic Variation, EMNLP 2017
 - If you use the data, please consder citing "Wei Xu, Alan Ritter, William B Dolan, Ralph Grish- man, and Colin Cherry.
 2012.
 Paraphrasing for style.
 In 24th International Conference on Computational Linguistics, COLING 2012."